 Your vaccine information will be sent to IMMTRAC Texas Immunization Registry, and then used to notify you of your vaccine appointment availability, and for the required follow-up appointment to receive the second record dosage of vaccine.

 Register and get started with V-SAFE, a new smartphone-based, after-vaccination health checker for people who receive COVID-19 vaccines.
 V-SAFE will use text messaging and web surveys from CDC to check in with vaccine recipients for health problems following COVID-19 vaccination.
 The system also will provide telephone follow up to anyone who reports medically significant side effects.

-If you received a Moderna first dose from another provider, but need a second dose, you can walk-up to any of our vaccine sites and present your CDC vaccination card.
-Call 311 or 512-974-2000 for walk-up locations and times.
+If you received a Moderna first dose from another provider, but need a second dose, you can walk up to any of our vaccine sites and present your CDC vaccination card.
+If you received a Pfizer first dose from another provider, but need a second dose, you can walk up to the Ana Lark Center.
+Call 3-1-1 or 512-974-2000 for walk-up locations and times.

 - Fully Vaccinated

 The Centers for Disease Control and Prevention (CDC) issued recommendations on activities that people who are fully vaccinated against COVID-19 can safely resume.
 APH has also updated our Risk-Based Guidelines for vaccinated individuals.

 The new guidance—which is based on the latest science — includes recommendations for how and when a fully vaccinated individual can visit with other people who are fully vaccinated and with other people who are not vaccinated.
 This guidance represents a first step toward returning to everyday activities in our communities.
 CDC will update these recommendations as more people are vaccinated, rates of COVID-19 in the community change and additional scientific evidence becomes available.

 - Get help with your APH online account

 I am having issues logging into the account I used to register.
 What should I do?